 Throughput = WIP / Lead time

-- Five bakers are working 8 hours daily and together produce 25 pies every day.
+- Five bakers work 8 hours a day and together bake 25 pies daily.

 Little’s Law Practice Problems

-When applying the Little’s law formula to your project estimation, you may run into some practical problems.
-To calculate your project WIP precisely, the whole Kanban system must have a steady-state condition and the three variables must be consistent.
+When applying Little’s Law formula in project estimation, you might run into practical issues.
+To calculate your project’s WIP correctly, your Kanban system must be in a steady state and all three variables must remain consistent.

-- The average arrival and departure rates in your project should be equal.
+- Ensure average arrival and departure rates are equal.

 In Closing